jamesctucker/Fantastic-Front-End-Toolbox/README.md

 * [IRA Design](https://iradesign.io/) - build your own illustrations with free pre-existing gradient images.
 * [Undraw](https://undraw.co/) - a constantly updated collection of beautiful, free SVG images that don't require attribution.
+* [Hero Patterns](https://www.heropatterns.com/) - a collection of repeatable SVG background patterns for you to use on your web projects.

 </article>